gitupgrade/offroad-semantic-segmentation/README.md

 ```
 config/config.yaml
 ```
 Set DATA_PATH to the local dataset directory.

-AT EACH STEP PLEASE MAKE SURE YOU ARE IN RIGHT DIRECTORY IN TERMINAL.
 ---

-#To set up:
 ```
-conda activate nm_seg
 export WANDB_MODE=offline
 ```
 ---
 #Training
  Train using:
 ```

 python train.py
 ```
 ---